tranndt/CustomerPurchasePortal/README.md

 1. Register a new account or login with existing credentials
 2. Navigate through the application as an authenticated user

-### Browsing Dealerships
+### Browsing Products
-1. View the list of available dealerships
+1. View the list of available products
-2. Click on a dealership to see details and reviews
+2. Click on a product to see details and reviews

 ### Submitting Reviews
 1. Login to your account
-2. Navigate to a dealership page
+2. Navigate to a product page
 3. Fill out the review form with:
    - Review text
-   - Car make and model
+   - Product rating
    - Purchase information
    - Purchase date
 4. Submit the review for automatic sentiment analysis

 ### Viewing Reviews
 - Reviews are displayed with sentiment indicators (positive, negative, neutral)
-- Each review shows car information and purchase details
+- Each review shows product information and purchase details

 ## 🤖 Sentiment Analysis